tjav/upskillingquests/Security/Basics/security-basics-3.md

 ## Description

-Constoso wants to have a better insights to the security posture in the Azure resources.
-They are interested in Microsoft recommendation and best practices and they want to leverage cloud native Microsoft services for this.
+Contoso wants to have a better insights to the security posture in the Azure resources.
+They are interested in Microsoft's recommendation and best practices and they want to leverage cloud native Microsoft services for this.

 ## Outcome